I found this great story from a Redneck “non-prepper” and thought you guys and gals might get a kick out of this!

 By putting a teaspoon of bleach in the water for every seven gallons of water every year, you can keep water fresh.
 It is suggested you store a gallon of water for every person in your household each day.
 Also, always have a week’s supply in case of emergency.

 Eddy has purchased 55-gallon water barrels and stores them in his garage with fresh water.
 Those 55 gallons of water would sustain a family of four for two weeks!
-Online, these cost just around $60, and it is a purchase you can forget about and have peace of mind.
+Online, this costs just around $60, and it is a purchase you can forget about and have peace of mind.

 Idea #8: Buy Bullets